deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

-# How to Create Your Own DAO with Avalanche
+# How to Create a DAO with Avalanche

 ## What is a Decentralized Autonomous Organization (DAO)?